 You only need to apply once.
 Our decision applies to all VCAT fees you’re asked to pay in your case.

 How do I pay my VCAT hearing fee?

 We tell you in writing if you must pay hearing fees.
 This includes what the fee per day is, if your hearing will take more than one day.

 You must pay before the hearing.
 If you don’t, your hearing may be postponed (adjourned).

-If your hearing is estimated to go for several days, we recommend you pay for the following hearing day only.
+If your hearing is estimated to go for several days and it is not a Planning or Environment and Resources case, we recommend you pay for the following hearing day only.
 This is so you can avoid overpaying.

 You can pay VCAT hearing fees online, by phone, in person or by post.

 If you pay using a credit card, we accept only Mastercard or Visa.

 You can pay hearing fees online with a credit card from 4.30pm the day before your hearing.